Chart Color Schemes

 The level of residential development activity in Macgregor is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Macgregor recorded around 12 residential properties approved annually.
-Between FY-21 and FY-25, approximately 61 homes were approved, with 3 more in FY-26 so far.
-Despite population decline, development activity has been adequate relative to the past period, positively impacting buyers.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data in Macgregor, shows around 12 residential properties granted approval per year.
+Over the past five financial years, between FY-21 and FY-25, approximately 61 homes were approved, with a further three approved so far in FY-26.
+Despite population decline during this period, development activity has been adequate relative to population changes, which could be positive for buyers.

 Frequently Asked Questions - Development